10 The breeder claims to have many years of experience, yet has never seen a dermoid sinus. A breeder that has not seen a

 members, only the national breed clubs representing all registered breeds of dogs.
 An ethical breeder is usually a member of one or

-more dog related organizations such as The Rhodesian Ridgeback Club of the United States, or The Trinity Valley Rhodesian Ridgeback
+more dog related organizations such as The Rhodesian Ridgeback Club of the United States and their local Kennel Clubs.
+These clubs

 # 3 The breeder offers no written guarantee, or a “replacement” only guarantee.
 An ethical breeder will offer a written health guarantee

 and will allow you to have the puppy examined by a vet before the sale is final.
 A guarantee that only offers a replacement puppy is not

 very helpful because most people are attached to their pets and prefer to keep them even if they find a problem.
 A full or partial refund